RiyaAGeorge/GroceryManagementSystem/README.md

 2. Clone this repository to your local machine.

-3.Open the solution file (FeelFresh.sln) in Visual Studio.
+3.Open the solution file (grocerymanagementsystem) in Visual Studio.

 4.Build the solution to restore packages and compile the project.